01So, You Want to Become a Soldier?

 07The Security Interview

 Many Army enlisted jobs and assignments require a security clearance.
-In order to obtain a security clearance, one must be a U.S. Citizen.
+To obtain a security clearance, one must be a U.S. Citizen.
 You can still enlist without U.S. Citizenship, but your job choices and assignments will be limited to those which do not require a clearance.

 08Taking the Oath!